Revenge (mixtape)

-Revenge is the second and final solo mixtape by American rapper XXXTentacion.
-It was released through Empire Distribution on May 16, 2017.
+Revenge is the second and final solo mixtape by American rapper XXXTentacion, released on May 16, 2017, by Empire Distribution.
+It consists of seven previously released songs that were available for streaming on XXXTentacion's SoundCloud profile and the original song "Looking for a Star".
 The mixtape features guest appearances from Ski Mask the Slump God, Kin$oul, and Killstation.
-It consists of seven previously released songs, that were available for streaming on XXXTentacion's SoundCloud.
-It was preceded by the lead single "Look at Me!", which peaked at number 34 on the US Billboard Hot 100 chart.
+It was preceded by the lead single "Look at Me!", which peaked at number 34 on the Billboard Hot 100.

-Revenge debuted at number 76 on the Billboard 200 for the chart dated June 3, 2017, and has since peaked at number 44.
+Revenge debuted at number 76 on the Billboard 200 for the chart dated June 3, 2017, and initially peaked at number 44.
 It later peaked at number 28 following XXXTentacion's murder on June 18, 2018.
 On March 14, 2019, the mixtape was certified gold by the Recording Industry Association of America (RIAA), for sales over 500,000 units.

 Promotion

 The lead single from the tape, called "Look at Me", premiered on December 30, 2015, on SoundCloud.
 The song was later released to iTunes as a single on January 29, 2016, until it was later re-released for digital download again with a remastered and clean version of the song on February 20, 2017, by Empire Distribution.